- Weight: 1500g

 It was then in the early 19th century when travelling via stagecoach became popular amongst aristocracy and a growing number of ‘tourists’ recognised The Mauds’ practicality and the benefits of use as a travelling wrap.
 This increased the exposure of the Black and White pattern and when famous Borderer, Sir Walter Scott ordered the design in a pair of trousers, it soon became the height of fashion.
 A bold statement amongst the blues and drabs popular at the time and it wasn’t long until the look spread, ultimately this was the birth of what we now know as ‘The Shepherds Check’.
 This was a key moment in a pre-Tweed era where the local Hawick weavers where able to reach new markets.
 The Maud and it’s evolution is widely recognised as the cornerstone on which the industry grew.
 Woven woollen cloths (Tweels) from Hawick became increasingly popular and it was only a few years later that Locke of London placed that famous order.

 As The Home of Tweed, Lovat Mill is proud to stand on the shoulders of those who have gone before us and we continue to produce ‘The Maud’ as it was ‘back then’.
-Using two tones of natural undyed wool, these have been produced on shuttle looms and produce a beautiful versatile accessory, 100% sustainable with an amazing history woven into every inch.
+Using two tones of natural undyed wool, 100% sustainable with an amazing history woven into every inch.

 Dry Clean Only